Easy Chinese Egg Drop Soup Recipe

 A bowl of egg drop soup with green onion in it.

-Egg Drop Soup is the ultimate quick comfort food.
-Known as 蛋花湯 (dàn huā tāng) in Mandarin, this classic Chinese dish comes together in minutes but delivers big on flavor and warmth.
-You know those silky, ribbon-y eggs floating in savory broth that you always get at Chinese restaurants?
+Egg Drop Soup is one of the ultimate quick comfort foods in Chinese cooking.
+Known as 蛋花湯 (dàn huā tāng) in Mandarin, this classic soup comes together in just minutes but delivers incredible warmth and flavor.
+Those silky egg ribbons floating in a light savory broth are what make this dish a favorite at Chinese restaurants and home kitchens alike.

 Why You Will Love This Recipe